 Downtown Los Angeles

 A mere 15 years ago, LA’s Downtown core was a ghost town after work hours.
 Nowadays, ‘DTLA’ has a 24-hour scene and some of the western USA’s top cultural institutions.
 Walt Disney Concert Hall is hometown starchitect Frank Gehry’s masterpiece and home to the Los Angeles Philharmonic.
-Steps away are the Museum of Contemporary Art (MOCA) and the soon-to-open Broad Museum, with a world-renowned contemporary art collection.
+Steps away are the Museum of Contemporary Art (MOCA) and the Broad Museum (thebroad.org), with a world-renowned contemporary art collection.
 The Central Library is a showplace belying the reputation that Angelenos don’t read.